metadevpro/cal/cal.md

 Every returned resource SHOULD include a `_links` object providing related actions.

 ### CAL-META Metadata Services
-CAL-META is a metadata-discovery endpoint to allow applications to discover resources, operations, roles, permissions.
+CAL-META is a metadata-discovery end-point to allow applications to discover resources, operations, roles, permissions.

 1. `/cal/meta/resources`  Return the list of resources
 2. `/cal/meta/resource/{name}`  Return the details of an specific resource